tonyrobinet/nanopore_metabarcoding/README.md

-Pre-processed data and scripts related to the MS:
+Pre-processed data and scripts related to the publication:
-"Evaluation of a nanopore sequencing strategy on bacterial communities from marine sediments"
+"Evaluation of a nanopore sequencing strategy on bacterial communities from marine sediments" published in Environmental DNA

 by
 Alice LEMOINNE, Guillaume DIRBERG, Myriam GEORGES & Tony ROBINET